Score-based Tests for Explaining Upper-Level Heterogeneity in Linear Mixed Models: Discussion

 \subsection{Model Estimation}

 Along with independence issues, general model estimation issues may influence the score-based tests' accuracies.
-For example, in the relatively-common case where a parameter estimate lies on the boundary (e.g., a correlation between random effects near $\pm1$ or a variance approaching to zero), then it may be impossible to carry out the proposed tests due to the non-positive definite structure of the model information matrix.
-Additionally, model misspecification can also influence the tests. \citeA{WanMerZei14} examined the tests' performance in the factor analysis framework, and they found that unmodeled parameters' instability would lead the tests to identify instability in related model parameters.
-Thus, it is important to carefully consider the covariates and random effects that enter into the model.
+For example, in the relatively-common case where a parameter estimate lies on the boundary (e.g., a correlation between random effects near $\pm1$ or a variance approaching zero), then it may be impossible to carry out the proposed tests due to the non-positive definite structure of the model information matrix.
+Additionally, model misspecification can also influence the tests.
+One common type of misspecification involves the residual covariance matrix having nonzero, off-diagonal elements that are fixed to zero in the estimated model. \citeA{WanMerZei14} examined the tests' performance in the factor analysis framework, and they found that unmodeled parameters' instability would lead the tests to identify instability in related model parameters.
+In the same manner, we speculate that instability in unmodeled, off-diagonal residual covariances would be incorrectly attributed to random effects' variances or covariances ($\bm G$ components).
+Thus, it is important to carefully consider the specification of the estimated model.